shintydesu/Data-Engineering-Practice/readme.md

 ## Repository structure

-There are two separate repositories as David mentioned where pyspark repo (business logic) and dag repo which controls the scheduling.
+There are two separate repositories where pyspark repo (business logic) and dag repo which controls the scheduling.

 ```
 pyspark-repo/ # Business logic